 No specific course is required.
-Students meet this goal through the Arts and Sciences courses and through the majors.
+Students meet this goal through the Arts and Sciences courses (excluding courses covering The Natural World) and through the majors.

 Integrated Learning

 Students should gain an understanding of connections between differing modes of inquiry, experience learning as a shared enterprise, and see the relationship between the world of learning and their lives.